Lemik/lemik.github.io/_posts/en/2017-01-04-Dad-Joke-collection.md

 > It's not that the man did not know how to juggle, he just didn't have the balls to do it.

 > What do you do to dead chemists?
 You barium.

+> Why don't some couples go to the gym?
+Because some relationships just don't work out.